Hamilton Cycles In Vertex-Transitive Graphs of Order 10p: Preliminaries

 \begin{lemma} Let $\{r, s, t\}=\{p, 5, 2\}$.
 Suppose that $G$ is minimal transitive and imprimitive on $V(X)$.
-If there exists two normal subgroups $N_1$ and $N_2$ of $G$ inducing $r$-blocks and $rs$-blocks, respectively, where $N_1\leq N_2$, then $X$ contains a Hamilton cycle. \end{lemma} \pf Suppose that $G$ is minimal transitive and imprimitive on $V(X)$.
+If there exist two normal subgroups $N_1$ and $N_2$ of $G$ inducing $r$-blocks and $rs$-blocks, respectively, where $N_1\leq N_2$, then $X$ contains a Hamilton cycle. \end{lemma} \pf Suppose that $G$ is minimal transitive and imprimitive on $V(X)$.
 Assume that $\{r, s, t\}=\{p, 5, 2\}$, $N_1\unlhd G$ and $N_2\unlhd G$ inducing $r$-blocks and $rs$-blocks respectively.
-If $r=p$, then it is easy to find that there is a normal subgroup in group G, which makes Theorem~\ref{p-blocks} work, so $X$ contains a Hamilton cycle, as desired.
-Now assume that $r\neq p$.
+If $r=p$, then by Theorem~\ref{p-blocks}, the graph $X$ contains a Hamilton cycle, as desired.
+So in what follows, we assume that $r\neq p$.

-(1) Suppose that $r=5$.
-Let $K_1$ and $K_2$ be the respective kernel of $G$ on 5-blocks and $5s$-blocks.
-If $K_1$ is unfaithful on $5$-blocks, then Lemma~\ref{unfaithful1} shows that $X$ contains a Hamilton cycle, as desire.
-Now assume that $K_1$ is faithful on $5$-blocks.
-Let $Q\in\Syl_5(K_1)$.
+(1) Suppose $r=5$.
+Denote $K_1$ and $K_2$ as the kernels of $G$ acting on its systems of $5$-blocks and $5s$-blocks, respectively.
+If $K_1$ is unfaithful on some $5$-block, then by Lemma~\ref{unfaithful1}, the graph $X$ must contain a Hamilton cycle.
+Therefore, it is sufficient to consider the case where $K_1$ acts faithfully on every $5$-block.